KaddeOucif/weblogic/wlscnonjrf.md

-- Lastly, configure Key Management Service; previously we have provided a pre-encrypted admin password for WebLogic admin user; for the Stack scripts being able to decrypt it on the fly (without storing anywhere the password in plain text), it needs the Vault Key Id used for encryption and the Key Management Service Cryptographic Endpoint:
+- Finally, configure Key Management Service; previously we have provided a pre-encrypted password for WebLogic admin user; for the Stack scripts being able to decrypt it on the fly (without storing anywhere the password in plain text mode), they needs the Vault Key Id used for encryption and the Key Management Service Cryptographic Endpoint:

-  - **Key Management Service Key Id**: use existing:
+  - **Key Management Service Key Id**: use existing (copy & paste in one line):

   > ocid1.key.oc1.eu-frankfurt-1.bfoz5szoaafak.abtheljsw5qx4fxv3kzeqx6ih6obdtwi7434qbgeom5h3vzmyejtgakgswha